rivas-j/Excel_kickstarter_analysis/Readme.md

 ![Chart - Play Outcomes vs Goals](https://github.com/rivas-j/kickstarter-analysis/blob/5a990a44e53bcde5722ba97e0bd8fb429a922622/Resources/Outcomes_vs_Goals.png)

 This line chart uses the Goal column along the X-Axis, and Percentage of Outcomes along the Y-Axis.
-We included a legend below depicting each colored line corresponding to Percentage Successful, Canceled and Failed plays based on the Goal amount.
+We included a legend below depicting each colored line corresponding to Percentage Successful, and Failed plays based on the Goal amount.

 ### Challenges and Difficulties Encountered
 - The dates in the initial data set were in UNIX format, which is very difficult for customers and analysts to read.
 It also makes it harder to organize our pivot tables and charts.
 We addressed this by using Excel formulas to convert the UNIX dates to Day/Month/Year format.